ChenLiu-1996/CUTS/README.md

     - If your dataset is rather big, you can refer to `src/datasets/brain_tumor.py`, where the data is loaded on-the-fly during training.
     - However, you need to pay attention that, since your custom dataset does not have labels, you shall refer to `src/datasets/example_dataset_without_label.py` to see how you need to use an `np.nan` as a placeholder for the non-existent labels inside the `__getitem__` method.
 4. Make sure your custom `Dataset` is included in `src/data_utils/prepare_datasets.py`, both in the import section on the top of the page, and inside the `prepare_dataset` function, alongside the lines such as `dataset = ExampleDatasetWithoutLabel(base_path=config.dataset_path)`.
+5. Currently, most of our example `Dataset` classes expect matching names between the image and the label.
+If your data is organized differently, please be mindful you need to change your logic in your class.
 </details>

 Other than that, you can use the pipeline as usual.